 As part of a plan to give the city its own unique image, the Tigard City Council decided to install entryway monuments along six major thoroughfares into the city.
 The first two monuments are complete and are located just off Pacific Highway northbound, (just south of Durham Road) and on Walnut Street eastbound, (just east of Barrows Road).

-The Farmers Market will begin their 20th season on Sunday, May 12, 2013 from 9 a.m. to 2 p.m. in the Public Works parking lot located at the corner of Hall and Burnham (8777 SW Burnham St., Tigard).
+The Farmers Market every Sunday, May 12 through October 27, 2013 from 9 a.m. to 2 p.m. in the Public Works parking lot located at the corner of Hall and Burnham (8777 SW Burnham St., Tigard).
 Many vendors bring the fruits of the surrounding agricultural land to Tigard each Sunday from mid-May through October.
 This weekly gathering place for friends and neighbors features fun, food and entertainment, plus locally grown fresh vegetables, fruit, flowers, plants, honey, baked goods and more.
 See Tigard Farmer's Market Website for additional information.